Mineralpedia Details for Demesmaekerite

 Ref.
 Handbook of Mineralogy, Anthony et al (1995) and MSA at http://www.handbookofmineralogy.org/pdfs/demesmaekerite.pdf

-Demesmaekerite from Musonoi mine, Kolwezi, Shaba Cu belt, Democratic Republic of Congo
+Demesmaekerite from Musonoi mine, Kolwezi, Shaba Cu belt, DR of Congo

 The Demesmaekerite, at the orange arrows, is an olive green elongated crystals to 3mm.